-The following description of the Xerox Corporation Savings Plan (the "Plan") provides only general information.
+The following description of the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (the "Plan") provides only general information.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
 Participants should refer to the summary Plan description and the Plan document for a more complete description of the Plan's provisions.